mvolkmann/blog/src/smalltalk/50-web-development.md

 which is defined in the WebClient package.
 It adds:

+- ability to serve static files with a "Content-Type" header that is appropriate for the file extension
 - an easier way to define routes
 - ability to access path parameters in route handlers
 - ability to access query parameters in route handlers